leonmsdev/flutter-clean-design-architecture/README.md

 #### Install Bloc extention
 If the Bloc Extention is installed inside VS Code, it is possible to rigth click a folder and press create Bloc.
 The Extention will than create the needed bloc structure.

-create the folowing folder Structure:
+Create the folowing folder Structure:

 ```shell
 ../application/